 - You Need a Plan

 The first step to building a house is to meet with an architect.
-Similarly, your copier dealership inbound lead generation begins by developing a strategic plan.
+Similarly, your inbound lead generation begins by developing a strategic plan.
 Your architect in this project should be a tenured online marketing strategist with experience in your industry.

 - Buildings Require Multiple Skills at Various Stages of the Build